Updated June 13, 2023

 Excel Animation Chart (Table of Contents)

-The charts that illustrate the data in an animated and dynamic way to give a better experience and understanding of the charts are called animation charts.
+The charts that illustrate the data animatedly and dynamically to understand better the charts are called animation charts.
 The animation charts require a little additional effort and knowledge of macro to create dynamic changes and movements in the chart.

-To create an animation chart first need to create a normal chart for which we will add little coding to make it an animated chart.so, one should have knowledge of VBA coding to understand and create the animated charts.
-It is not mandatory to use coding for animated charts if you are good at creative thinking you can make it without VAB coding also.
+To create an animation chart, we first need to create a normal one, for which we will add little coding to make it an animated one.
+So, one should know VBA coding to understand and create animated charts.
+Using coding for animated charts is not mandatory if you are good at creative thinking; you can also make it without VBA coding.

 Example of Animation Chart in Excel

-Here I am covering an example of percentage completion of race by a car.
+Here I am covering an example of the percentage completion of a race by a car.
 Follow the below steps to create the animated chart.
-First, create a small table layout for race details which has racer name and percentage of Race completed as shown in the below picture.
+First, create a small table layout for race details with the racer name and percentage of Races completed, as shown in the below picture.

-Enter the data related to the percentage of the race completed in “column B”.
-If you want to input 60 percent input as 0.6 and then cntrl+shift+% symbol on the keyboard to convert to a percentage.
+Enter the data related to the percentage of the race completed in “column B” if you want to input 60 percent as 0.6 and then use the cntrl+shift+% symbol on the keyboard to convert it to a percentage.

-Now add another two columns as below and input the same data as column B. I know it may create confusion for you, it will clear once we create the chart.
+Now add another two columns as below and input the same data as column B. I know it may confuse you; it will be clear once we create the chart.

 Hide column B.

-Select only visible data by clicking on Alt+; click on the Insert option then choose 2D columns which are highlighted in red color box.
+Select only visible data by clicking on Alt+; click on the Insert option, then choose 2D columns highlighted in the red color box.

 Select the Stacked Bar Chart below.

-Now we will remove all the percentages, chart title and Legends by clicking on the plus symbol.
+Now we will remove all the percentages, chart title,s and Legends by clicking on the plus symbol.

 Deselect all the checkboxes below.